 But not all of us have the DIY gene, which is why this awesome coffee table with built-in storage is another great choice for board game loving families.

-You can easily store your favorite board games in the bottom storage space, keeping them nearby whenever you feel the need to play.
+You can easily store your favorite board games in the bottom storage space, making them into game shelves.

 How to Organize Puzzles and Games

 Get all the info you need to get your puzzles and games under control with this informative post from Clutter Keeper.